Alumni in Action: Nick Hatzinikolis Continuous Improvement Leader

 With over 25 years of experience in senior management, Nick impresses his stakeholders as both a developer and manager of processes and a leader of people.
 So we asked Nick:

 How do you identify Lean Six Sigma Projects?
 First, he says, understand what is non-negotiable.
 For him, that has always been safety, quality, delivery, and cost of goods.
 He listens to coworkers at all levels and observes processes to understand how they work, then looks for opportunities for improvement.
 For Nick, process improvement is all about mitigating internal and external risks.
 He recently sponsored a project to eliminate leaks on a manufacturing shop floor.
 There were several types of leaks (air, water, oil) and each required a different solution.
 But each posed similar risks (accidents, fines, loss of resources and money).

 How do you gain support for Lean Six Sigma Projects?
-Nick finds SWOT analysis an effective tool for present process improvement proposals to senior management.
+Nick finds SWOT analysis an effective tool for presenting process improvement proposals to senior management.
 For team members, Nick sees the acceptance process as a bell curve.
 To get people up that curve, it is important to let them know how the changes will benefit them.

 How do you change a company culture?
 Communication, cross training, and letting people see how the changes help them are all key.
 Consistency is also important.
 As processes are reviewed and changed and continually monitored, employees begin to realize this is not a flavor of the month change but a process that works and that they can be involved in.
 Those elements were involved in a plant transformation that Nick was part of when he worked at a company that manufactured high-speed fruit and vegetable sorting equipment.
 The company realized that the equipment that sorted blueberries and cherries by size could be adapted to other small items, like nails, dowels, ammunition, and some pharmaceuticals.